ava-innersource/Liquid-Application-Framework-1.0-deprecated/CONTRIBUTING.md

 #### Unit test method naming

 Unit test method names must be descriptive about what is being tested, under what conditions, and what the expectations are.
 Pascal casing and underscores can be used to improve readability.
-The following test names are correct:
+We will try to follow [Roy Osherove's guidelines](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html), therefore, the following test names are correct:

-`PublicApiArgumentsShouldHaveNotNullAnnotation`
-`Public_api_arguments_should_have_not_null_annotation`
+`GetAttachmentWhenItWasInsertedReturnsInsertedData`
+`GetWhenAttachmentDoesntExistsThrows`

+> Notice how we use When and Returns / Throws to split the name into recognizable parts.

 The following test names are incorrect:

 ```